Pakistan Ordnance Factories: History

-During their colonial rule, the British built sixteen ordnance factories in the British Raj, most of which were inherited by India.
-Pakistan's first Prime Minister, Liaquat Ali Khan, issued a directive within four months of the formation/creation of Pakistan to establish an ordnance factory in collaboration with British Royal Ordnance Factory to manufacture 0.303 calibre rifles.
-On 28 December 1951 Pakistan's second Prime Minister, Khawaja Nazimuddin, inaugurated the first four POF workshops in the small town of Wah Cantonment.
+During their colonial rule, the British built sixteen ordnance factories in the British Raj, all of which were inherited by India upon the partition of the subcontinent in 1947.

+Pakistan's first Prime Minister, Liaquat Ali Khan, issued a directive within four months of the formation of Pakistan to establish an ordnance factory in collaboration with British Royal Ordnance Factory to manufacture 0.303 calibre rifles.
-The Pakistani Ordnance Factory at Wah Cantt received the machinery from ROF Fazakerley in the UK to produce the Lee Enfield No.4 rifle.
-These rifles operated on the 0.303 calibre cartridges.
-In 1967 the Pakistan's Army adopted the G3 rifle and the Lee Enfiled No.4 rifles in service began to be phased out over time.
-However, when the Indo-Pak war of 1971, majority of the units were still armed with Lee Enfiled No. 4 rifles, Majority of them produced at Pakistan Ordinance Factories.

-Background

-Located 45 km from Islamabad and with main manufacturing facilities at Wah Cantonment, POF is a sprawling complex of fourteen production units and six subsidiaries producing conventional arms and ammunition.
-Research and development projects have been undertaken to minimise dependence on foreign suppliers.
-Efforts have been made towards self-reliance through innovation and indigenisation, for achieving the following:
+On 28 December 1951 Pakistan's Second Prime Minister, Khawaja Nazimuddin, inaugurated the first four workshops.